-- 9.1.
-It may be possible to rectify matters informally in some cases where colleagues feel they may have been or are being bullied or harassed.
-People are often unaware that their behaviour is unwelcome.
-At an early-stage colleagues are encouraged to tell the person responsible that their behaviour is unwelcome, that it is causing them distress and to ask them to stop.
-Alternatively, they may find it easier to write to them.
-They may find that keeping a written record may help. - 9.2.
+- 9.2.
 If the harassment or bullying continues or the colleague feels unable to speak or write to the person directly, informal resolution of matters can sometimes be best achieved through timely dialogue with their manager.
 If their manager is the alleged harasser or if they do not wish to raise the issue with their manager, then they should speak to a more senior manager. - 9.3.
 At this stage the manager will try to resolve the situation informally using several different options.
-These could include the manager: - speaking to the alleged harasser directly about the concern - arranging a meeting where both parties come together with the manager, another manager or HR representative for a facilitated conversation, where appropriate. - Arranging mediation with a Trust recognised accredited mediator.

-9.4.
-There are provisions within the Trust's Raising Concerns at Work (Whistleblowing) Policy to alert others to poor behaviours in the workplace, where the interests of others or of the Trust itself are at risk; and where you have no direct personal interest in the issues being raised.

-10. Formal Resolution
+These could include the manager: - speaking to the alleged harasser directly about the concern - arranging a meeting where both parties come together with the manager, another manager or HR representative for a facilitated conversation, where appropriate. - Arranging mediation with a Trust recognised accredited mediator. - 9.4.
+There are provisions within the Trust's Raising Concerns at Work (Whistleblowing) Policy to alert others to poor behaviours in the workplace, where the interests of others or of the Trust itself are at risk; and where you have no direct personal interest in the issues being raised. - 10.
+Formal Resolution - 10.1.

-- 10.1.
 A formal request for resolution should be made via the Trust's Grievance Policy where either: - the informal procedure is exhausted - the matter is considered too serious - the colleague does not wish to deal with the matter informally - 10.2.
-A manager may suggest supporting informal resolution where a colleague raises a formal concern without having initially tried to resolve the situation informally. - 10.3.
+A manager may suggest supporting informal resolution where a colleague raises a formal concern without having initially tried to resolve the situation informally. - 10.2.
 The individual(s) about whom the issues are raised and their manager, if different, must be informed of the nature of the complaint lodged against them. - 10.4.
-Appropriate support should be provided to both parties, see section 11. - 10.5.
-In some cases, there is a risk to the complainant or their colleagues, or to the integrity of the investigation.
+Appropriate support should be provided to both parties, see section 11.

+- In some cases, there is a risk to the complainant or their colleagues, or to the integrity of the investigation.
 In such cases consideration will be given to urgent and temporary actions: - adjustment to duties - adjustment to work pattern - adjustment to work location - suspension from duty - 10.6.
 This will be pending a fuller review or investigation.
 This will be based on individual circumstances, as opposed to organisational pressures and will be in line with the Trust's Suspension from Duty, Restriction in Practice, Work Pattern or Work Location process. - 10.7.
-Formal investigations will be carried out in accordance with the Trust's Grievance Policy and with minimum delay.
+Formal investigations will be carried out in accordance with the Trust's Grievance Policy and with minimum delay. - 11.
+Support - 11.1.

-11. Support

-11.1.
 Harassment, victimisation, and bullying can have far-reaching detrimental consequences for individuals, including observers, by adversely affecting their confidence, health, self-esteem, which in turn can affect job performance and personal relationships.
-Effects vary from person to person and can be physical, emotional, mental, or behavioural.
+Effects vary from person to person and can be physical, emotional, mental, or behavioural. - 11.2.

-- 11.2.
 Line Managers are responsible for arranging regular contact with colleagues affected by bullying and harassment to ensure that they are supported appropriately.
 Support and guidance should be offered to the complainant, those accused of bullying or harassment and any observers.
 This can be arranged through their line manager, HR Department, Wellbeing Hub, Occupational Health, Freedom to Speak up Guardian or Trade Union representatives. - 11.3.
-Both parties should be simultaneously kept informed about the progress of the investigation.

-12. Outcome of the Investigation
+Both parties should be simultaneously kept informed about the progress of the investigation. - 12.
+Outcome of the Investigation - 12.1.
+Where the hearing manager, with HR support, is satisfied that there is objective evidence to support the allegation that bullying, harassment or victimisation has taken place, outcomes of the investigation will include, either: - A request for resolution will be made to the Multi-Disciplinary panel to decide whether a disciplinary hearing in-line with the Trusts Disciplinary Policy is required. - or